bennycode/sort-everything/README.md

 # Sort Everything

-This VS Code extension sorts JSON, YAML and plain text files by pressing a hotkey (default: "Alt" + "Shift" + "L").
+This VS Code extension sorts JSON, YAML and plain text files.
+It can sort the selected lines of code or the entire file (if no particular lines are selected).

-## How to run locally?

-- Open this repository in VS Code and press "F5" or start it via "Run and Debug"

-## How to publish extension?

-1. Run command [vsce package](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#usage) inside of repository
+## Usage

+By default sorting is applied when using the shortcut "Alt" + "Shift" + "L" but you can adjust that in your [Keyboard Shortcuts editor](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-editor).
+The Command ID is "bennycode.sort-everything.sortFile" / "Sort Everything".

+## Features

+1. Sort plain text file
+1. Sort plain text selection
+1. Sort JSON file
+1. Sort JSON selection
-1. Upload `*.vsix` file to https://marketplace.visualstudio.com/manage/publishers/bennycode
+1. Sort YAML file
+1. Sort YAML selection